bahrus/xtal-sip/README.md

 ## I know what you're thinking

 The solution above doesn't make sense if it is part of a reusable web component that we might want to use in different applications.
-Doing so would require consumers to have to not only reference your library, but also futz with their import map tag, which they might not even have.
+Doing so would require consumers to have to  futz with their import map tag, which they might not even have.

 ##  Inline mapping